wrightrocket/webhook.site/custom-actions.markdown

 order: 10
 ---

 With Custom Actions, it is possible to string together a set of actions that are executed whenever a Webhook.site URL receives a request.
 The actions can extract data from the request and use it to send another request as well as modify the response.

-With this, you can connect different APIs together that aren't compatible.
+With this, you can connect APIs that aren't compatible, convert a request to an email, and much more.

 ![Custom actions screenshot](/custom-actions.png)